Azure/azure-search-vector-samples/demo-python/code/vector-quantization-and-storage/README.md

   - azure
   - azure-ai-search
 description: |
-  Using azure-search-documents and the Azure SDK for Python, save on storage when using vector quantization
+  Using azure-search-documents and the Azure SDK for Python, save on storage when using vector quantization.
 urlFragment: quantization-storage-python
 ---